con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > 	% rdo rje'i rgyan - monlam

 Wearing a vajra garland splendidly,[^75-1]
-Adorned with ornaments made of vajras,
+Adorned with ornaments comprised of vajras,
-Laughing his screech '*ha ha*', with a loud voice,
+With booming voice, laughing his screech '*ha ha*',
-Six syllabled, sounding a vajra's rumble, (75)
+Six-syllabled, sounding a vajra rumble, (75)

 [^75-1]: Garland (mālā; phreng ba) may refer to a mālā in the sense of rosary.